Peer Gynt (Grieg)

 Peer Gynt, Op.
-23, is the incidental music to Henrik Ibsen's 1867 play of the same name, written by the Norwegian composer Edvard Grieg in 1875.
+23, is the incidental music to Henrik Ibsen's 1867 play Peer Gynt, written by the Norwegian composer Edvard Grieg in 1875.
 It premiered along with the play on 24 February 1876 in Christiania (now Oslo).

 Grieg later created two suites from his Peer Gynt music.
-Some of the music from these suites has received coverage in popular culture; see Grieg's music in popular culture.
+Some of the music from these suites has received coverage in popular culture.

 Background

-Edvard Grieg (1843–1907) was one of the definitive leaders of Scandinavian music and his influence was great.
-Although composing many short piano pieces and chamber works, the work Grieg did for Henrik Ibsen stood out.
+Edvard Grieg (1843–1907) was one of the definitive leaders of Scandinavian music.
+Although he composed many short piano pieces and chamber works, the work Grieg did for this play by Ibsen stood out.
 Originally composing 90 minutes of orchestral music for the play, he later went back and extracted certain sections for the suites.
 Peer Gynt's travels around the world and distant lands are represented by the instruments Grieg chooses to use.